ben-walker/fractal-fish/README.md

 ### Microservices

 - [Hashit](./services/hashit/) encodes passwords with argon2, and validates that a plain password matches an encoded hash
+- [Auth](./services/auth) performs user authentication, and makes use of the Hashit service

 ### Archived Packages